 - Were infected with COVID-19 yourself, especially if you were seriously ill

-- Are a frontline healthcare worker or a first responder
+- Are you a frontline healthcare worker or a first responder

 - Lost your job or have financial concerns